Home Stagers Should Not Fear Luxury Homes

 So I walked into my first staging appointment thinking “they’ll spot me for an impostor any minute and throw me out.”

-That might have been what I was thinking, but I certainly didn’t let it show.
 I rehearsed several things I might say to the client in the car on the way there.
 For example, how I’d describe my process for staging their home, how rental furniture worked, etc. All the kinds of things I now teach my students today in course 3, Taking the Mystery out of Home Staging Consultations, only back then there was no one to teach me so I learned it the hard way!

-luxury homes not what they appearImagine my surprise when I got inside the million dollar plus home and found things liked flipped over plastic milk crates for end tables in the master bedroom.
+Imagine my surprise when I got inside the million dollar plus home and found things liked flipped over plastic milk crates for end tables in the master bedroom.
 Remember this was an “executive home” in one of the most expensive neighborhoods.

-• almost no one lives the way you see in Architectural Digest
+- Almost no one lives the way you see in Architectural Digest.

-• rich people don’t necessarily have any taste at all
+- Rich people don’t necessarily have any taste at all.

-• most people have no clue about where to put the furniture, what color goes with what, or how to hang art
+- Most people have no clue about where to put the furniture, what color goes with what, or how to hang art.

 So don’t let the address, or what a home looks like from the outside, intimidate you and scare you into thinking you won’t know how to handle the staging project!